 Measure and improve your employees’ workplace experience.

 Do you want to drive higher performance and attract and retain the best people by improving your employee experience (EX)?
 With employee engagement remaining largely static, to really ‘move the dial’ you may need to look beyond engagement.
 We can help you do this with employee engagement survey tools and expert consultancy to measure how your people are feeling in a more holistic way, right across the employee lifecycle.
 This will give you a thorough understanding of the key components making up the EX.
 From here you’ll be guided on exactly where to act to address problem areas for your business in order to enhance performance individually and collectively.

 The employee experience conundrum

 We’ve seen first-hand with a number of organisations a rise in engagement survey scores and generally ‘good’ levels of engagement coinciding with issues such as high staff turnover or poor performance.
-This jarring picture hints at a survey not showing the full picture.
+This jarring picture hints at a survey not showing the full picture, and the need to measure your employee experience more holistically.
 To bring this to life more, here are some specific challenges you may find with ‘engaged’ employees:

 - They get frustrated when discretionary effort is scuppered by a lack of resources to do their job well (poor enablement)

 - They don’t feel trusted when their voices fall on deaf ears, or if micro-management prevents them making decisions (poor empowerment).

 Our employee experience programmes

 You can broaden the focus of your employee experience programme by using our EX3 model.
-Grounded in academic research informed by our 30-plus years in the field of employee research, this ensures your survey looks across three key elements – enablement, empowerment and engagement.
+Grounded in academic research informed by our 30-plus years in the field of employee research, this ensures your employee survey looks across three key elements – enablement, empowerment and engagement.

 As part of this approach, we’ll help you to: